goetzk/django-social-feeds-parser/README.rst

 django-social-feeds-parser
 ##########################

-django-social-feeds-parser is a django application to store and display feed coming from social medias such as:
+django-social-feeds-parser is a Django application to store and display feeds coming from social media such as:

 * facebook
 * twitter